-EU Council Directive 2011/85/EU (part of the enhanced EU economic governance package regulations known as the "six pack") includes statistical requirements for government finance statistics relating to the monthly publication of statistics and annual publication of specific contingent liabilities and other potential liabilities.
-Tables PSA6C and PSA6H were introduced in 2014 into the PSF bulletin in order to fully comply with the monthly government finance statistics requirements.
+EU Council Directive 2011/85/EU (part of the enhanced EU economic governance package regulations known as the "6 pack") includes statistical requirements for government finance statistics relating to the monthly publication of statistics and annual publication of specific contingent liabilities and other potential

 On 22 December 2014, ONS published for the first time the required information on government contingent liabilities and other potential liabilities.
-These figures will be reported for this first year as experimental statistics while further work is carried out to establish data sources for these statistics.
+These figures will be reported for this first year as experimental statistics while further work is carried out to establish data sources for these statistics

 - 7. The Public Sector Finances (PSF) has a more flexible revisions policy than other National Accounts data.
 Therefore, PSF data may be inconsistent with the published GDP and Sector and Financial Accounts datasets because a revision may not be incorporated into the main National Accounts dataset until a later date.
 In Blue Book 2013, a process of alignment took place between National Accounts and Public Sector Finances.
 This significantly reduced the historic differences between National Accounts and Public Sector Finances.
-For more details of the alignment work and the existing differences between Public Sector Finances and National Accounts see the ONS article on the subject. - 8.
-General government net borrowing reported in this bulletin forms the basis of the reports of Government Debt and Deficit under the Maastricht Treaty.
+For more details of the alignment work and the existing differences between Public Sector Finances and National Accounts see the ONS article on the subject - 8.
+General government net borrowing and gross consolidated debt reported in this bulletin are calculated following the rules of the European System of Accounts 2010 (ESA 2010) and are the same in definition as the General Government Debt and Deficit monitored under the Maastricht Treaty.
 This was most recently reported on 17 April 2015.
-The next bulletin will be published in 17 July 2015. - 9.
-The definition of general government net borrowing to be reported for the European Excessive Deficit Procedure (EDP) is slightly different to that used for National Accounts.
+The next bulletin on government debt and deficit under the Maastricht Treaty will be published 17 July 2015 - 9.
+When calculating debt as a percentage of GDP in the bulletin on EU Government Debt and Deficit the general government gross debt at the end of the year is divided by the GDP for the previous 12 months.
+This methodology is adopted to be consistent with Eurostat publications which report on Maastricht debt for all member states - 10.
+However, when calculating public sector net debt as a percentage of GDP in the UK public sector finances the debt figure is divided by an annual GDP figure which is centred on the month to which the GDP relates.
+To be consistent the general government gross debt as a percentage of GDP in the Public Sector Finances is calculated using the same centred GDP figure.
+More information can be found in an article on the use of GDP in the fiscal ratio statistics (70.8 Kb Pdf) - 11.
+Tax receipts data published in this bulletin are presented in terms of broad tax categories (e.g. Income Tax, VAT).
+For more detail on individual taxes users can go to the HM Revenue & Customs website and access a monthly publication which provides cash tax receipts data which are entirely consistent with the data published in Table PSF5A and B of the bulletin